-Loans on Princess Cut Diamonds
+Pawn Your Princess Cut Diamonds

 020 7493 0385

-However, if you are thinking “I want to pawn my princess cut diamonds” you should be aware that ultimately it is the quality of the diamond that determines the final value of the stone.
+However, if you are thinking “I want to pawn my princess cut diamonds” you should be aware that ultimately it is the quality of the diamond that determines the final value of the loan.
 It’s also important to note that a princess cut does not refer to the grades associated with how diamonds are cut, which affects their value and quality.
 Both princess cut diamonds and round brilliants can sport an ideal, excellent, or poor cut.

 The pyramid-like shape of the princess cut as well as the four sides that are bevelled means that more light is dispersed than with other square shapes.
 The shape also conceals inclusions in the stone, making it appear clearer and purer.
 These stones are very popular choices to use on earrings and engagement rings due to their being easy to fit next to one another and their extra sparkly appearance.
 In 2014, a diamond ring with a princess cut centre stone was sold at Sotheby’s for just over £32,000.

-Colour: Stones that boast a distinct colour such as blue, pink or green are rare and will be priced higher than ‘colourless’ gems.
+Stones that boast a distinct colour such as blue, pink or green are rare and will be priced higher than ‘colourless’ gems.
 However, it’s equally rare for a stone to be completely colourless, and many that seem to be clear are actually varying shades of yellow or white.
-Truly colourless diamonds are expensive, as they allow a much greater quantity of light to pass through them.
+Truly colourless princess diamonds are expensive, as they allow a much greater quantity of light to pass through them.

-Ready to secure loans on princess-cut diamonds?
+Ready to secure lending on your princess-cut diamonds?

-If you consider taking loans on your princess cut diamonds, contact our professional team in London.
+If you consider taking loans on your princess cut diamonds, contact our professional pawnbroking team in London.
 You can get in touch online or over the phone, and we’ll offer you a prompt and professional response.
 Our service is free from unexpected costs, with a completely transparent paperwork process.

 *We are authorised and regulated by the Financial Conduct Authority